Treble Three – OVMRO Supporters’ Group

 Why is it called Treble Three?

-By becoming a member of Treble Three you will be supporting the Ogwen Valley Mountain Rescue Organisation in providing a rescue service, even if you don’t have the time, skills, experience or fitness required to be active on the mountains.
+By becoming a member of Treble Three you will be supporting the Ogwen Valley Mountain Rescue CIO in providing a rescue service, even if you don’t have the time, skills, experience or fitness required to be active on the mountains.

 Why not join now and help to support mountain rescue in Northern Snowdonia?